 Introduction to Undergraduate Degree Programs

-Obtaining an undergraduate degree, either an associate's or a bachelor's, from an accredited college or university will open many doors to new and lucrative careers.
+Earning an undergraduate degree, either an associate's or a bachelor's, from an accredited college or university may open many doors to new opportunities.
 The following schools offer undergrad degree programs across a wide array of subjects, including business, education, healthcare, art, and more.

 Walden University — Bachelor's, Master's, and PhD Degrees.
 Offering accredited online degree programs in criminal justice, science, business, health, nursing, and more, Walden University is an ideal candidate for any working professional looking to advance his/her career to the next level.

 Grand Canyon University — Bachelor's, Master's, and Doctorate Degrees.
 Grand Canyon University is a small, nondenominational Christian university located in Phoenix.
 GCU offers both online- and campus-based undergraduate degree programs in business, education, nursing, entrepreneurships, and liberal arts.
 GCU also boasts an NCAA Division II athletic programs.

 An undergraduate degree is the first level of upper-level advanced education after high school and is necessary to continue all advanced learning programs.
 It’s an academic degree of undergraduate courses offered by higher educational institutions such as colleges and universities.
 Undergraduate degrees can take two to five years to complete, depending on the degree level, program, and major of study.